Best Hunting Accessories 2019

 We used this device to send emails while off the grid.
 It worked well.
 It’s light and compact, but packed full of features.
 It provides 100% global Iridium network two-way messaging and interactive SOS plus basic navigation.
 Online location tracking using the Earthmate app helps people keep track of your whereabouts, and weather forecasts help you know what to expect.
-This is a handy device, and another means of staying connected and safe while in remote locations.
+This is a handy device, and one of the best hunting accessories, another means of staying connected and safe while in remote locations.

 Safety while in the vast expanses of the backcountry holds lifesaving value to many hunters when dangerous game is present.
 Such is the case with the QLH Chest Holster from QuickLock Holsters.
 Form fit, lightweight, and paired with a .44 mag that was carried over the course of a 2018 moose hunt above the Arctic Circle, the QuickLock was secure and comfortable.
 It is easy to slip on and buckle in while packing not just daily gear, but also when packing moose quarters.
 In addition, the feeling of safety that at any second, the pistol could be easily drawn for protection from brown bears or other dangerous game gives the holster high marks.
 While hiking and stalking, our tester found the holster tucked snug against the chest at all times.
 The adjustable straps appropriately adjusted with little effort, leaving no rub marks on clothing or person and while often overlooked, removal of the holster was just as simple after a hard day.
 After testing many such sidearm devices on dozens of backcountry hunts, our tester stated that the QLH mold-formed chest holster should become an essential part of a hunter’s gear bag.